 Cowhage contains a compound called levodopa.
 Levodopa is used in medications to treat Parkinson's disease.
 Your brain converts levodopa into dopamine, a crucial neurotransmitter that helps your brain cells communicate with one another.
 Dopamine levels are low in patients with Parkinson’s disease.

 Low dopamine levels in the brain trigger common symptoms of Parkinson's, including:

 - slow movement

-Levodopa is typically used in combination with other medications to treat Parkinson's.
+Levodopa is typically used with other medications to treat Parkinson's disease.

 - medication for diabetes